Racism and Public Health

 - substandard health care.

-The relationship between racism, the social determinants of health and Indigenous peoples of Canada has been described in a series of three publications and a webinar prepared by the National Collaborating Centre for Aboriginal Health15,16,17,18 as well as a series of resources curated by the National Collaborating Centre for Determinants of Health (NCCDH) along with a blog summarizing NCCDH’s on-going work to become an anti-racist organization.
+The relationship between racism, the social determinants of health and Indigenous peoples of Canada has been described in a series of three publications and a webinar prepared by the National Collaborating Centre for Indigenous Health15,16,17,18 as well as a series of resources curated by the National Collaborating Centre for Determinants of Health (NCCDH) along with a blog summarizing NCCDH’s on-going work to become an anti-racist organization.

 Similarly, CPHA has expressed its concerns in several areas where systemic racism is common, including: work on stigma and sexually transmitted and blood-borne infections, missing and murdered Indigenous women and girls, sex work, and Jordan’s Principle.